PrizeFighter: Hit After Hit

-PrizeFighter: Hit After Hit is a re-recorded studio album by American country artist Trisha Yearwood.
-It was released on November 17, 2014 via Gwendolyn Records and RCA Records Nashville.
+PrizeFighter: Hit After Hit is a re-recorded studio album by American country artist Trisha Yearwood, released on November 17, 2014, via Gwendolyn Records and RCA Records Nashville.
 The album marked Yearwood's first release of new material since 2007's Heaven, Heartache and the Power of Love.
 PrizeFighter contained six new songs as well as ten re-recorded versions of her hits.
 Two singles were released to radio, including the title track, which became a charting single on the Billboard country chart.
 The album received mixed reviews from critics upon its release.

 Background

 Following the release of 2007's Heaven, Heartache and the Power of Love, Trisha Yearwood took a hiatus from her music career.
 Yet, she began choosing songs for the project about four years prior to releasing it.
 After beginning the project, her mother was diagnosed with breast cancer.
 She eventually died in from the disease in 2011.
 Yearwood decided to ultimately focus on other projects.
-The project was put on hold for awhile until she felt ready to return to it properly.
+The project was put on hold for a while until she felt ready to return to it properly.
 She stayed with her former label, Big Machine Records, through 2012 but largely remained away from performing and recording.
 She hosted her own television cooking series on the Food Network and wrote two cookbooks.
 However, in 2014 she announced her return to music after signing with RCA Nashville.
 It would mark Yearwood's first album of new studio material in seven years.